toppyc4/toppyc4/README.md

 - 👋 Hi, I’m @toppyc4
-- 👀 I’m interested in ... myself
+- 👀 I’m interested in ... myself & something bigger than myself
-- 🌱 I’m currently learning ... firebase
+- 🌱 I’m currently learning ... google api
-- 💞️ I’m looking to collaborate on ...
-Coding
+- 💞️ I’m looking to collaborate on ... something cool
 - 📫 How to reach me topwstp@gmail.com

 <!---